Realm9758/TOS-And-Privacy-Policy/README.md

 Your information, including Personal Data, may be transferred to - and maintained on - computers outside your state, province, country, or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.
 If you are located outside the United Kingdom and choose to provide information to us, please note that we transfer the data, including Personal Data, to the United Kingdom and process it there.
 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.
-ProBot will take all the steps reasonably necessary to ensure that your data is treated securely and under this Privacy Policy, and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place, including the security of your data and other personal information.
+RealmLabs will take all the steps reasonably necessary to ensure that your data is treated securely and under this Privacy Policy, and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place, including the security of your data and other personal information.